microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/csharp.md

 * [ ] Does this code leverage the [options design pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1) by using classes to provide strongly typed access to groups of related settings?
 * [ ] Instead of using raw strings, are constants used in the main class?
 Or if these strings are used across files/classes, is there a static class for the constants?
 * [ ] Are magic numbers explained?
 There should be no number in the code without at least a comment of why this is here.
 If the number is repetitive, is there a constant/enum or equivalent?
 * [ ] Is proper exception handling set up?
 Catching the exception base class (`catch (Exception)`) is generally not the right pattern.
-Instead catch the specific exceptions that can happen e.g., `IOException`.
+Instead, catch the specific exceptions that can happen e.g., `IOException`.
 * [ ] Is the use of #pragma fair?
-* [ ] Are tests arranged correctly with the Arrange/Act/Assert pattern and properly documented in this way?
+* [ ] Are tests arranged correctly with the **Arrange/Act/Assert** pattern and properly documented in this way?
 * [ ] If there is an asynchronous method, does the name of the method end with the `Async` suffix?
 * [ ] If a method is asynchronous, is `Task.Delay` used instead of `Thread.Sleep`? `Task.Delay` is not blocking the current thread and creates a task that will complete without blocking the thread, so in a multi-threaded, multi-task environment, this is the one to prefer.
 * [ ] Is a cancellation token for asynchronous tasks needed rather than bool patterns?
 * [ ] Is a minimum level of logging in place?
 Are the logging levels used sensible?
 * [ ] Are internal vs private vs public classes and methods used the right way?
 * [ ] Are auto property set and get used the right way?
 In a model without constructor and for deserialization, it is ok to have all accessible.
-But for other classes usually a private set or internal set is better.
+For other classes usually a private set or internal set is better.
 * [ ] Is the `using` pattern for streams and other disposable classes used?
 If not, better to have the `Dispose` method called explicitly.
 * [ ] Are the classes that maintain collections in memory, thread safe?
 When used under concurrency, use lock pattern.